-Prerequisites: ENG 21 and ENG 22 with a grade of C or better or equivalent.
+Prerequisites: ENG 21 and ENG 22 or ENG 24 with a grade of C or better or equivalent.

 ANTH 151 Emerging Humanity (3)

 Introduction to human biological evolution and the archaeology of culture in the world prior to 1500 CE.
 (FG, Group A)